 On November 14, 2017, our board of directors approved a dividend policy to pay quarterly cash dividends to holders of our common stock.
-Future quarterly dividend declarations, including amount per share, record date and payment date, will be made at the discretion of our board of directors and will depend upon, among other things, legal capital requirements and surplus, our future operations and earnings, general financial condition, contractual obligations, restrictions imposed by our asset-based credit facility and the indenture governing our senior notes, applicable laws, and other factors that our board of directors may deem relevant.
-For a description of the restrictions in our asset-based credit facility and the indenture governing our senior notes on our ability to pay dividends, see Note 10, Debt, of the Notes to Consolidated Financial Statements in "Item 8.
+Future quarterly dividend declarations, including amount per share, record date and payment date, will be made at the discretion of our board of directors and will depend upon, among other things, legal capital requirements and surplus, our future operations and earnings, general financial condition, material cash requirements, restrictions imposed by our asset-based credit facility and the indenture governing our senior notes, applicable laws, and other factors that our board of directors may deem relevant.
+For a description of the restrictions in our asset-based credit facility and the indenture governing our senior notes to Consolidated Financial Statements in "Item 8.
 Financial Statements and Supplementary Data" of this Form 10-K. The dividend policy may be suspended or canceled at the discretion of the board of directors at any time.

-For more information regarding our dividend declarations and payments made during 2020, 2019, and 2018, see Note 14, Stockholders' Equity, of the Notes to Consolidated Financial Statements in "Item 8.
+For more information regarding our dividend declarations and payments made during 2021, 2020, and 2019, see Note 13, Stockholders' Equity, of the Notes to Consolidated Financial Statements in "Item 8.
 Financial Statements and Supplementary Data" of this Form 10-K.